-NCERT Solutions are contemplated as an exceptionally helpful book while preparing for the CBSE Class 12 Economics Board examinations.
-This study resource possesses an intense knowledge and the Solutions collated by the subject matter experts are no different.
+NCERT Solutions are an exceptionally helpful resource while preparing for the CBSE Class 12 Economics Board examinations.
+These solutions of NCERT are collated by subject matter experts with a vast experience in the field.
 This chapter is a brief introduction to Macroeconomics.

 Access NCERT Solutions for Class 12 Economics Chapter 1 – Introduction

 1. What is the difference between microeconomics and macroeconomics?

 - Deals with the behaviour, choices and incentives of individuals or individual companies.